Jemeni11/Jemeni11/README.md

       - Generate multiple sizes.
       - Create proper `<picture>` tags with `<source>` elements.
       - Support framework-specific image tags (e.g., Next.js `<Image>`).
-      - Convert to different formats like AVIF and WebP.
+      - Convert to different formats like AVIF and Webp.
       - (Optional) Modify file names for better organization.
       - Future feature: If your design includes both mobile and desktop views, you can select two images to generate optimized assets for each.